jose-bernardo/RockFS/README.md

 ### Prerequisites

-SafeCloudFS uses FUSE library.
-You need  to install the following tools before using SafeCloudFS.
+RockFS uses FUSE library.
+You need  to install the following tools before using RockFS.

 | Supported platforms                                           |     |      |